 For one thing, retained foreign objects might be life-threatening and in most cases, patients may have to go under the knife the second time.
 The consequence of foreign objects left in the body after surgery might manifest in various forms immediately after the surgery is concluded, or might even take months or years.

-How Often Do Experts Make This Medical Mistake?
+How Often Do Experts Make This Surgical Mistake?

 The most popular objects forgotten in patients after operations are surgical gauzes, sponges and swabs which are used to absorb and stem the flow of blood during an operation.
-However, in rarer cases, metal and solid objects such as scalpels and clamps have been discovered.
-These are some of the most common medical mistakes associated with surgery.
+However, in rarer cases, metal and solid objects such as scalpels and clamps have also been forgotten.
+These are some of the most common medical mistakes associated with surgery and because they are not supposed to happen in the first place, they are termed “never events”

 With over 28 million surgical operations performed around the UK, the estimated number of cases where foreign objects are left behind in the patient during surgery is at about 1500 cases in a year; usually in a 1-out-of-1000 ratio.

-This may seem like a small fraction, however, the consequences of these acts of medical negligence do not only involve the victims but also their families, spreading the ratio of impact to a broader spectrum.
+Although this may seem like a small fraction, the consequences of these acts of negligence do not only involve the victims but also their families, which means that the impact is wide spread.

-Very commonly, foreign objects discovered in the patient after surgery happen as a result of non-specific complaints.
-The retained objects can manifest as a mass in the abdominal region and are very commonly diagnosed during routine radiological examinations.
-This is usually suggested if the patient complains of a palpable mass, pain, and frequent infections in the immediate period after the operation.
+Most often, these retained objects manifest as a mass in the abdominal region and are usually discovered during radiological examinations such as computed tomography (CT).
+Such examination is conducted if the patient complains of a palpable mass, pain, and frequent infections in the immediate period after the operation.

 What Happens When Foreign Objects Are Retained In The Body?

-Retained Surgical Bodies are liable to cause severe damages when left behind in a patient’s body.
-These damages include worsened and even new injuries.
-Such as medical malpractices is a case where a sponge is left inside a woman’s body after its usage for excess blood absorption during childbirth.
-This, unfortunately, results in pain, severe infections, and many other health problems if not properly and immediately addressed.
+When surgical bodies are retained in the body, it can either lead to new injuries for the patient or further worsen an existing medical condition.
+For example, if a sponge is left inside a woman’s body after its usage for excess blood absorption during childbirth, it can result in pain, severe infections, and other health problems if not properly and immediately addressed.

 - Perforation of Bowel